Fayetteville seeks input for plotting path forward for parks

 The plan recommends each quadrant of the city have its own off-leash dog park.
 The city has two off-leash areas for dogs, one at Lake Wilson in the southeast part of town and another at Bryce Davis Park on the west side of town.

-The city should have an online database identifying its natural areas and come up with a conservation plan with money allocated to support it, according to the plan.
-The City Council approved taking on such a plan in November last year, putting $100,000 as a separate line item in the budget for this year to get it started.
+The city should have an online database identifying its natural areas and should come up with a conservation plan with money allocated to support it, according to the draft.
+The City Council approved taking on such a plan of action in November last year, putting $100,000 as a separate line item in the budget for this year to get it started.

 Council Member Teresa Turk sponsored the measure.
 The city hired engineering firm Olsson to come up with an ecosystem services plan.